eid-privacy/MS2-Minimal-Viable-Project/report/index.typ

 While the ZKP is easy to understand, and security audits are available for some of the libraries, BBS is not standardized, and it is not clear if it ever will be.
-Some comments write that BBS is not proven, which is wrong, while NIST doesn't want to standardize non-PQS algorithms #todo[Add references].
+Some comments write that BBS is not proven #todo[not proven secure ?
+Or more in the sense "not battle tested"?], which is wrong, while NIST doesn't want to standardize non-PQS algorithms #todo[Add references].

 == Longfellow